 Billions of dollars are spent annually to combat what has been called “one of the most destructive epidemics in history.”
 Since AIDS was first recognized in the 1980s, it has killed more than 35 million people, and almost 37 million people worldwide are believed to be infected with the virus.1 Not included in that number are the animal victims killed in countless wasteful experiments in an attempt to find a cure.

 Non-animal clinical, epidemiological, and in vitro studies have successfully isolated the virus that causes AIDS and have demonstrated how the virus is transmitted in people.
 Clinical evidence shows that AIDS is transmitted through blood, semen, vaginal fluids, and breast milk.
 The virus dies quickly outside the body, so it cannot be transmitted through the air or through casual contact.
 Because AIDS can develop years after the initial infection, it is impossible to predict how many people might get the disease.

 Researchers rely on epidemiology and in vitro lab work to identify, track, and isolate new strains of HIV before they spread.
-These methods were recently responsible for stopping an epidemic of drug-resistant, super-virulent AIDS in New York City.(2)

 The Failure of the Monkey ‘Model’